 I remember being a 4-year-old, walking around our home while staring down into a mirror that reflected the ceiling above me.
 It was a fascinating way to see the world, a different perspective, that often led to a few bruises.
 Noticing that I may cause real harm, my grandmother gave me an old camera to peer through instead.
 This led to a fascination with our family photo albums, there was magic there.

-A couple of years later, I climbed a chair to rumage through my grandfather’s dresser.
-There I found a Playboy magazine from the mid-sixites.
+A couple of years later, I climbed a chair to rummage through my grandfather’s dresser.
+There I found a Playboy magazine from the mid-sixties.
 There was something compelling about the images.
-Nudity being presented in such as straight-forward way seemed out of place for the world I lived in but at the same time seemed completely natural, human.
-My work often centres around non-sexualized nudity as a way to see the human form from a different perspective then shown in the media.
+Nudity being presented in such as straightforward way seemed out of place for the world I lived in but at the same time seemed completely natural, human.
+My work often centers around non-sexualized nudity as a way to see the human form from a different perspective than shown in the media.